Intolerance (film): Reception

 Intolerance was met with an enthusiastic reception from film critics upon its premiere.
 Scholar Frank Beaver argues that "Griffith's intended message in Intolerance was not lost on reviewers", noting that in The San Francisco Bulletin a contemporary critic declared, "Griffith's film comes powerfully to strengthen the hand of the believers in love."
-Although Intolerance was a commercial failure upon its initial release, it has since received very positive reviews and later gained popularity.
+Although Intolerance was considered a commercial failure upon its initial release, it has since received very positive reviews and later gained popularity.
 It has been called "the only film fugue".
 Theodore Huff, one of the leading film critics of the first half of the 20th century, believed that it was the only motion picture worthy of taking its place alongside Beethoven's Symphony No. 5, Michelangelo's Sistine Chapel ceiling paintings, etc., as a separate and central artistic contribution.

 Intolerance was shown out of competition at the 1982 Cannes Film Festival.
 In 1989, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant", the first year of voting.
 In 2007, AFI's 100 Years ...
 100 Movies (10th Anniversary Edition) ranked Intolerance as the 49th best American film of all time.
-The film also holds a 97% approval rating on the aggregation site Rotten Tomatoes.

-Critic Armond White considers Intolerance the greatest film ever made, writing, "A century later we are as close to its subject as we are distant from its art."
-Praise for the work is not unanimous, however.
-David Thomson argued that the film's impact is weakened by its "self-destructive frenzy":
+Pauline Kael considered Intolerance the greatest film ever made: "Intolerance is one of the two or three most influential movies ever made, and I think it is also the greatest."
+Half-a-century later, Armond White concurs, writing, "A century later we are as close to its subject as we are distant from its art."

+David Thomson argued that the film's impact is weakened by its "self-destructive frenzy", adding that "The cross-cutting, self-interrupting format is wearisome. [...]
+The sheer pretension is a roadblock, and one longs for the 'Modern Story' to hold the screen. [...]
+Anyone concerned with film history has to see Intolerance, and pass on."

 The film has been widely reported to have been a box office bomb, but this is a myth attributed to its misreported budget.
-Even though up to that time it was the most expensive American film made, and it did far less business than The Birth of a Nation, it earned approximately $1 million for its backers, a respectable performance and enough to recoup its budget.
+Even though up to that time it was the most expensive American film made and grossed far less than The Birth of a Nation, it earned approximately $1.75 million for its backers, a respectable performance and enough to recoup its budget.

+The film was included by the Vatican in a list of important films compiled in 1995, under the category of "Values".

 Influence

 Intolerance and its unorthodox editing were enormously influential, particularly among European and Soviet filmmakers.
 Many of the numerous assistant directors Griffith employed in making the film—Erich von Stroheim, Tod Browning, Woody Van Dyke—went on to become important and noted Hollywood directors in subsequent years.

 The film was parodied by Buster Keaton in Three Ages (1923).

+In 1954, the San Francisco Museum of Modern Art held a screening of the 1916 film, with organist Vernon Geyer performing the original score.

+The 1987 Taviani brothers film Good Morning, Babylon takes place on the set of Intolerance.